-The assets of the scheme are invested in the Legal and General Global Equity and Fixed Index Fund.
-The aim of this fund is to capture the returns on UK and overseas equity markets with a more even investment in UK and overseas equities than would be provided by reference to market capitalization or consensus weights.
-The expected long-term rate of return on assets at December 31, 2012 of 5.7% was calculated as the value of the fund after application of a market value reduction factor.
-The expected long term rates of return on different asset classes over the long term are as follows:
+The assets of the scheme are invested in the Legal and General Fixed Income Fund, the Baillie Gifford Diversified Growth Fund and the Standard Life Global Absolute Return Strategies Fund.
+The aim of the Legal and General Fixed Income Fund is to capture the returns on UK and overseas equity markets with a more even investment in UK and overseas equities than would be provided by reference to market capitalization or consensus weights.
+The Diversified Growth and Absolute Return funds are actively managed with a wide investment remit which results in dynamic asset allocation.
+The funds utilize a combination of traditional assets (such as equities and bonds), alternative asset classes and investment strategies based on advanced derivative techniques resulting in a highly diversified portfolio.
+The expected long-term rate of return on assets at December 31, 2013 of 6.1% was calculated as the value of the fund after application of a market value reduction factor.
+The expected long term rates of return on different asset classes are as follows:

-Asset Category return per annum
+Asset Category Expected long-term return per annum

-Equity 5.8%
+Equity 6.6%

-Bonds 4.6%
+Bonds 4.7%

-At December 31, 2012 UK gilts were yielding around 2.7% per annum.
+At December 31, 2013 UK gilts were yielding around 3.6% per annum.
 This is often referred to as the risk free rate of return as UK gilts have a negligible risk of default and the income payments and capital on redemption are guaranteed by the UK Government.
 The long-term expected return on equities has been determined by setting appropriate risk premiums above the yield on UK gilts.
-A long term equity "risk-premium" of 3.1% per annum has been assumed, this being the expected long-term out-performance of equities over UK gilts.
+A long term equity "risk-premium" of 3.0% per annum has been assumed, this being the expected long-term out-performance of equities over UK gilts.
 The long-term expected return on bonds is determined by reference to UK long dated government and corporate bond yields at the balance sheet date.
-This is represented by the iboxx AA 15 index plus 50 basis points.
+This is represented by the iboxx AA 15 index plus 30 basis points.